 Driving from Kakadu to Darwin on Arnhem Highway we saw more birds and reptiles than you would see in a month in the drier parts of Australia.
 The countryside surrounding the highway could well be a National Park.

 And there are plenty of eco-lodges along the way that offer various wildlife watching opportunities.
-We stayed at Mary River Wilderness Retreat and at Eden at Fogg Dam B&B and both were fantastic properties, well set up for wildlife watching.
+We stayed at Mary River Wilderness Retreat and took a cruise on Mary River.

 Mary River cruise

 Part of Mary River National Park, Mary River is a great place to see Freshwater crocodiles and Azure kingfishers, as well as Great-billed heron and Australia’s biggest eagle – White-bellied Sea-eagle.

 Mary River Wilderness Retreat operates boat cruises and it is also possible to hire a smaller boat for a few hours and explore the river at your own pace.
 We did both and saw the Freshwater crocs, Saltwater crocs, eagles, kingfishers, and plenty of more common birds, that we have already seen elsewhere on this trip.

 In the afternoon, just before the boat cruise, I watched a group of Agile wallabies grazing on the lawn in front of our tent.
 And as I watched them, two young males decided to practice their boxing skills giving me a few good photo opportunities.

 Wildlife watching on Arnhem Highway

 Driving along Arnhem Highway the following day we came across a small wetland on the side of the road that was absolutely teaming with birdlife.
 I could not believe my eyes when I saw a few Jabirus there.
 We spent days searching for them in Kakadu and there they were – scraping in the mud on the side of the road!